jordannewport/3l-symbols/README.rst

 .. _`Jack Rosenthal's 3l layout`: https://github.com/jackrosenthal/threelayout

 ``3l-symbols`` is currently implemented only for Linux and Windows.
-The Windows version is untested; feel free to tell me about any issues you find.
 I can't really see wanting to make a Mac version myself, but maybe someone else will.
 If you want to try, be warned: the Linux, FreeBSD, and Windows implementations of ``3l`` (the reference layout for this one) are all under 300 lines, but the